-

 Do the data protection laws in your jurisdiction provide for a private right of action and, if so, under what circumstances?

-The Privacy Act does not currently provide a private right to claim damages, only a right to enforce a declaration by the Privacy Commissioner for compensation or to seek an injunction.
+The Privacy Act also contains a right to enforce a declaration by the Privacy Commissioner for compensation or to seek an injunction.
 The private right to seek injunctive relief has been used very infrequently.

 We note that privacy breaches may arise in circumstances which also constitute a breach of confidentiality.
 Where this is the case, individuals may have rights under a contract with the entity or an equitable duty of confidentiality may also apply under common law.